Maddocent/Getting_Cleaning_Data/CodeBook.md

-## The experiment

 ## Other concerns and information
 The script has been written with information from the Coursera Course 3: "Getting and Clenaing Data".
 Tutorials and execises were particularly helpful.
-Part of the code was adapted from https://github.com/Maddocent/UCI-HAR-Dataset-Analysis
+Part of the R code was adapted from https://github.com/sudar/UCI-HAR-Dataset-Analysis.

 ### Adapted from Source:
 Jorge L. Reyes-Ortiz(1,2), Davide Anguita(1), Alessandro Ghio(1), Luca Oneto(1) and Xavier Parra(2)